25 Thanksgiving Games For Bored Kids & Active Adults

 When everyone arrives, have a set of five clothespins for them.

-On the back of the pins, write their names and place googly eyes on the front.
+Write their names on the back of the pins and place googly eyes on the front.

 Let them decorate the front of the pins however they’d like.

-After decorating, let your family members loose to place the pins on one another as sneakily as they can.
+After decorating, let your family members loose to place the pins on one another as sneakily as possible.

-At the end of the night, whomever has the least amount of turkeys pinned on them, wins!
+At the end of the night, whoever has the least amount of turkeys pinned on them wins!

 Clothes pegs with googly eyes